IBM/kif/docs/tutorial.md

 !!! note

-    In KIF, information such as labels, aliases, and descriptions are referred to collectively as **descriptors**.
+    In KIF, entity information such as labels, aliases, and descriptions are referred to collectively as **descriptors**.
 Descriptor values can be registered (saved) in the current KIF context so that, for example, they don't need to be retrieved every time an entity is pretty-printed (see [Context](guides/context.md)).
 Most vocabulary modules register in the context the English label of the entities they predefine.
 This cached label can be conveniently accessed through the `label` field of item and property objects:

     ```py
     print(wd.Q(111).label, wd.P(2583).label)